bbustin/bbustin/content/posts/2025-03-28_vibe_coding.md

 # Tools
 To make this work, I am going to need to use tools that are made for vibe coding.
 There are a bunch to choose from, and I am not an expert... yet.

 My IDE of choice for personal projects is currently [Zed](https://zed.dev/).
-It is not really set up for vibe coding yet.
+It is not really set up for vibe coding.
 There is a way to enable some aspects of it by adding `"enable_experimental_live_diffs": true` to the `assistant` section in `settings.json`, but I want to give this a fair shake.

 There are two main Vibe Coding tools that caught my eye: